TheLeerName/ts-module-core/README.md

 # Core of my typescript modules
-Allows to write any TS scripts as modules of single app
+Allows to write any TS scripts as modules of single app, it includes:
+- Logging system: printing infos, warns, errors, crashes to file and/or terminal with stack trace
+- Task manager: synchronous executing of async functions with superseding by name
+- `node:fs` additional functions in `Core.fs`: getting data of files without ENOENT exception (when folder is not exists)
+- Terminal commands: handling third argument at running app by modules, can be used for example for setting some options like discord bot token
+- Data saving in `.json`

 ## How to compile?
 1. Install [git-scm](https://git-scm.com)